Find an Approved Solicitor on the Investec Bank plc

 The Developer will be required to start the process by downloading the form and completing it.

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the Investec conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-I am planning to acquire a house and require a conveyancing solicitor in London who is on the Investec approved.
+I am buying a flat and require a conveyancing solicitor in Manchester who is on the Investec solicitor.
 Could you point me in the right direction as regards a solicitor?

 Our service is a directory service for firms who wish to be listed as being on the approved conveyancing panel for Investec .
 We don’t recommend any particular firm.

 My conveyancers in Manchester have advised me that they can not locate my conveyancing file.
 To assist with my purchase I took out a mortgage with Investec.
 Is it case that being on the Investec conveyancing panel they need to have retained the file for a number of years?